survos-sites/stimulus-tutorial/README.md

 * Replace WebpackEncore with AssetMapper
 * Drop React (not compatible with AssetMapper)
 * PostgreSQL (not MySQL)
+* Click Me moved to the bottom of the page
 * @todo: drop jQuery